-You have a hot date or an important appointment and you rush outside, only to find that your car looks like a hazmat zone.
+You have a important meeting or appointment and you rush outside, only to find that your car looks like a extremely dirty zone.
 Luckily, you still have five minutes to do something about it.
 But where do you start?

 Take a tip from used-car salesmen and give your car “curb appeal” — a good overall first impression.
 When you can’t make use of a car wash, even little things can make a world of difference.

 The folks at Meguiar’s Inc. know a lot about making cars look good.
 The company’s core market is enthusiasts who lavish attention on their cars.
 But Mike Pennington, Meguiar’s director of training and consumer relations, was willing to talk about the gray area between a few swipes with a car duster and a full-on Saturday morning “bucket wash.”

 “We don’t want to tell people not to wash their car anymore,” he says.
 “But if you are willing to put a little time into it, you’ll be surprised at how good your car can look.”